Michigan ends 3-game skid, beats Rutgers 48-42 in 3OT

 THE TAKEAWAY

-Michigan: Jim Harbaugh has a new quarterback.
+Michigan: Harbaugh has a new quarterback.
 While McNamara does not have the mobility of Milton, he has a great arm and makes smart decisions with the ball.
 The Wolverines can make it two in a row next week at home with a game against winless Penn State (0-5).
 No Nittany Lions squad has ever lost its first five.

-Rutgers: The Scarlet Knights have been competitive under Greg Schiano and this was another one.
+Rutgers: The Scarlet Knights have been competitive in Schiano’s second stint as coach and this was another one.
 They just have to find a way to get over the hump.
 This is the second straight week they blew a second-half lead.

 UP NEXT